Out-of-Distribution Detection: A Task-Oriented Survey of Recent Advances: Evaluation and Application

 \subsubsection{Natural Language Processing}

+OOD detection has become a crucial research topic in NLP, especially with the advent of LLMs and their deployment in real-world applications~\citep{liu2025survey, lang2023survey_nlpood}.
+Below, we summarize key tasks and representative methods:

-OOD detection is also explored in various tasks across numerous Natural Language Processing applications.
-The two most common applications are as follows: \begin{itemize} \item \textbf{Intent Detection.} Intent Detection is a significant application of OOD detection in NLP.
-The datasets used for evaluation include CLINC150 ~\citep{larson2019evaluation}, Banking ~\citep{casanueva2020efficient}, StackOverflow ~\citep{xu2015short}, among others.
+\begin{itemize} \item \textbf{Intent Detection.} Intent Detection is a significant application of OOD detection in NLP, particularly in dialogue systems, where identifying user intentions that fall outside the predefined set of intents is crucial~\citep{wang2024beyond, zhan2022closer}.
+Common datasets for evaluation include CLINC150~\citep{larson2019evaluation} and HWU64~\citep{liu2020benchmarking}.
+These datasets are specifically designed to evaluate OOD detection in intent classification tasks.